mb6226/flash-loan-ai/docs/security-summary.md

+﻿Added `detect-secrets` baseline and `pre-commit` hooks to block new secrets being committed; baseline was generated and normalized to UTF-8 without BOM to ensure CI hooks read it correctly.

+Note: Pre-commit hooks are installed and validated locally; CI workflow `security-scan.yml` runs detect-secrets and a TruffleHog scan on PRs and pushes.
-﻿# Security & Secret Scan Summary
+# Security & Secret Scan Summary

 Date: 2025-12-06